DikshaKumari01/Diwali-sales-insights/README.md

 Examine sales by product category to determine which products are most popular during Diwali.

 # Tools and Technologies
-Pandas - for managing the data
+Pandas - for managing the data,
-Numpy - for mathematical operations
+Numpy - for mathematical operations,
-Sklearn - for machine learning
+Sklearn - for machine learning,
-Seaborn - for visulizing the data
+Seaborn - for visulizing the data,
 Matplotlib - for plotting tools